 Three architectural patterns separate implementations that scale from implementations that collapse:

-Pattern 2: Version your matching rules.
+Version your matching rules.
 When you change a matching rule, you change which records are considered the same person.
 That retroactively affects every historical segment, calculated insight, and activation.
-The architecture that works: version your rulesets, run the new version in parallel with the old version, compare results, cutover deliberately.
-Data Cloud doesn’t enforce this.
-You have to build it into your change management process.
+Run the new version in parallel with the old, compare results, cut over deliberately.
+Data Cloud does not enforce this.
+You build it into change management.

-Pattern 3: Monitor match rates and conflicts.
+Monitor match rates and conflicts.
 Build dashboards that show: percentage of records matched, distribution of match confidence scores, reconciliation conflicts by field, unmatched records by source system.
-These metrics tell you when your architecture is degrading.
+These metrics tell you when the architecture is degrading.
 A sudden drop in match rate means a source system changed its data format.
 A spike in reconciliation conflicts means two systems are fighting over the same field.

 In practice, at enterprise scale, you should expect: